akarzim/guidelines/README.md

 ### Commas ###

-Use trailing commas to separate keys, paramaters, etc. Don't add a trailing comma at the end of the list:
+Use trailing commas to separate keys, parameters, etc. Don't add a trailing comma at the end of the list:

 ```javascript
 var story = [